 Application deadlines for applicants with a German academic university degree via hs-harz.de

 Summer semester: January 15th

 List of required documents:

-In the "Documents specific to the course of study" you are asked to send your proof of a minimum of 10 week professional expericence related to the first degree's subject area.
+In the "Documents specific to the course of study" you are asked to send your proof of a minimum of 10 weeks of professional experience.

 The admission board decides on candidates' admission on the basis of academic performance, language proficiency and professional experience.
-This course has a restricted admission.
+This course has restricted admissions.

 Language requirements: English B2 - upper score (please find the precise requirements in the appendix of "Regulations of Admission", Documents for download), German recommended